EcustAutoControl2023/fastodeint/README.md

-First, you need to run "x86 Native Tools Command Prompt for VS 2019" as administrator, and then create an environment variable `CMAKE_TOOLCHAIN_FILE` with `PATH_TO_VCPKG\scripts\buildsystems\vcpkg.cmake` as value.
+First, you need to run "x86 Native Tools Command Prompt for VS 2019" as administrator, and then create an environment variable `CMAKE_TOOLCHAIN_FILE` with `PATH_TO_VCPKG\scripts\buildsystems\vcpkg.cmake` as the value.
 In our case, the command would look like the following:
 ```bash
 set CMAKE_TOOLCHAIN_FILE=C:\vcpkg\scripts\buildsystems\vcpkg.cmake
 ```